tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_review_processes.md

 You can read more insights about SmartBear's 2020 trends in this post: [SmartBear's 2020 API report finds 'Accurate and detailed documentation' to be second-most important characteristic of APIs](https://idratherbewriting.com/blog/smartBear-2020-state-of-api-docs-review/).
 In short, if you try to interact purely through meetings and email, people will likely not respond to your questions.

-## Meeting 3: Doc review
+## Meeting 3: Doc review with the product team

 At some point during the content development process, you will have finished a first draft of the documentation.
 Reaching this point is a huge milestone, so pat yourself on the back.
-When you get to this first draft, it's time to formally review the material with the product team to make sure it's accurate at a foundational level.
+When you finish this first draft, it's time to formally review the material with the product team to make sure it's accurate at a foundational level.
 You're essentially walking them down the trail you blazed.

 The documentation might not be entirely usable or understandable for outsiders to the team (the trail might have many rough spots), but at this point you want to ensure it's accurate and complete from the product team's perspective.

 It's helpful to set up a meeting to review this first draft.
 One technique I've learned at Amazon is to dedicate part of the meeting to actually reading through the doc.
 At Amazon, it's normal to start meetings by distributing a document that everyone reads for 20 minutes.
 In [Jeff Bezos: This is the ‘smartest thing we ever did’ at Amazon](https://www.cnbc.com/2019/10/14/jeff-bezos-this-is-the-smartest-thing-we-ever-did-at-amazon.html), the author explains:

 > Jeff Bezos has a nontraditional management style at Amazon, and he says Amazon’s unique twist on meeting structure is the "smartest thing we ever did."
 >